 ABOUT POCKET CITY FARMS

-Pocket City Farms (PCF) is a not-for-profit incorporated association established in 2012 and run by a board of four skilled individuals, who are motivated and passionate about urban farming and sustainability.
+Pocket City Farms (PCF) is a not-for-profit incorporated association established in 2012 and run by a board of eight skilled individuals, who are motivated and passionate about urban farming and sustainability.
 PCF are working to bring urban farms to Sydney’s unused spaces.

 Local sustainable food production close to where the bulk of our population live, is integral in securing a healthy future for our communities and our planet.
 Our model of farming is multidimensional – whilst growing fresh, local, organic and healthy food is at the heart of what we do, we are also aiming to make a significant impact through education and community building.

-We have recently opened our first farm on the previously unused bowling greens at Camperdown Bowling Club.
+In 2016 we opened our first farm on the previously unused bowling greens at Camperdown Bowling Club.
 The farm is a part of Camperdown Commons - a community revitalisation project developed by Camperdown Project Pty Ltd in collaboration with PCF.

 The Camperdown farm has become a productive hub the local community can gather to learn about all things farming and food growing, buy local, organically-grown produce and take part in many workshops and events.
 The bowling greens have been converted into 1200m2 of market garden using organic practices to grow vegetables, herbs and salad greens.
 A greenhouse grows seedlings for the market garden and for sale to the public, and a 16 m compost unit has been established for composting local food waste.
 The farm is a community-oriented social enterprise and open to the public as a demonstrative showcase of urban farming.